GeraldoMartua/PraktikumPSD/Modul 6/06_PSD_PG_02_Ilham Mulya Rafid_1706985994/README.md

 # Calculator in VHDL
+Storing the Result in RAM and Display it in 7 Segment Display.
 ## Guide
 1. Make new Project in `Quartus Prime Lite`.
 2. Generate 32x8 bits single-port RAM.